HKUSTSMARTLab/HKUSTSMARTLab.github.io/research/index.md

 # Our Research

 <div style="font-size: 1.25em;">
-At Smart Lab, we are dedicated to pioneering AI technologies in medicine to enhance diagnostic accuracy, treatment efficacy, and patient outcomes.
-With a dynamic and interdisciplinary team, we strive to shape the future of healthcare, making it more precise, personalized, and impactful than ever before.
+At SmartX Lab, we are dedicated to advancing trustworthy AI for medicine and science to improve diagnostic accuracy, treatment efficacy, and patient outcomes.
+With an interdisciplinary team spanning AI and biomedicine, we work toward healthcare that is more precise, personalized, and impactful.
 </div>

 <div style="font-size: 1.25em;">